 - Get clues as to what you should be focusing on

 - When you watch the videos after time, you will tangibly see the progress you have made.
+You will actually see yourself transition from an intermediate guitar student into an advanced level guitar player.
 This will keep your motivation level high.
 And motivation is key if you want to develop a healthy mindset.

 13. Don’t spend a lot of money on gear unless you really need to (or have a lot of spare cash)